How to Create a Headless WooCommerce Store: Easy Guide

 ACF (Advanced Custom Fields)

 WooCommerce product pages often need customization, and that’s where Advanced Custom Fields (ACF) shines.
-This plugin allows you to create and manage custom fields on WordPress, which can be easily pulled into your front-end via the API.
+This plugin lets you create and manage custom fields in WordPress, which you can easily pull into your front-end via the API.

 Key Benefits: